 Job: A translator translates another language to English.
 You should be somewhat fluent in both languages, don’t worry too much though, we have proofreaders!
 Our translator positions are NOT limited to Chinese, Japanese, Korean, and Vietnamese.
 We believe that all language are a part of this manga community, and that everyone should be treated with respect.
 We currently have tests for Japanese, Chinese, Korean, French, Vietnamese and Indonesian.

 Job: As a proofreader, you are expected to be fluent in English, good at finding mistakes as well as know correct grammar and spellings.
 A proofreader goes through a translated document and corrects all mistakes (grammatical errors, misspellings, etc.).
 Basically, you will help the translator to improve the translation, whether it is to fix grammar or to correct vocabularies.
 Another very important aspect of proofreading is helping the translator to make the wording flow naturally.
+This means adding punctuation marks to the translated files, as much as possible add punctuation marks to each sentence.
 Additionally, the genre of the project is important because different genres call for different ways of speaking so collaboration with the translator is a must in your job.

+The job that morphs cleaning and typesetting into one.
 We provide editor training for those who don’t know anything!
-However, you must use photoshop; there are too many problems and inconveniences with GIMP.
-If you don’t have photoshop, we will provide links.
+However, you must use Photoshop; there are too many problems and inconveniences with GIMP.
+If you don’t have Photoshop, we will provide links.

 Job: A cleaner cleans.
 By clean, we mean leveling, duplicating, redrawing, cloning, and making the RAWs look presentable for the typesetter.
 It’s not as bad as it sounds…